nsip/sif34_assessment/README.md

 OUTCOME
-* An Assessment Purpose field is added to GradingAssignment
+* An Assessment Purpose field is added to GradingAssignment, currently as a text field
 * The assessment purpose will likely need to be enriched significantly, to provide proper context to assessment objects

+ACTIONS
+* Please suggest ways in which Assessment Purpose might be coded to reflect your needs.

 ###Syllabus
 * Assessment needs to be contextualised against the syllabus or curriculum being taught, for the data exchange to be interpretable.